 In doing so, the Prophet could cultivate, encourage, and strengthen this quality in everyone.
 He also reminded them that if someone slips up, that person’s faith and love of Allah is still intact.

 We can imagine how Abdullah must have felt when he learned that the Prophet (peace be upon him) said this about him.
-He must certainly felt it as an immense honor to have Allah’s Messenger declare this about him.
+He must certainly felt it as an immense honor to have the Prophet declare this about him.
 It served to help him overcome his bad habit and gave him hope, by confirming that his essential being was not permanently marred by the mistakes.

 It was the Prophet’s way to point out the good qualities of those who sinned and fell into error.
 We sometimes forget, and treat past sins as impenetrable barriers to future good.

-A person who commits a shameful deed is never allowed to live it down, but is instead often remembered only for that sin.
+A person who commits a shameful deed, people often remember him only for that sin.
 We need to realize that this helps Satan to avail upon the sinner and get that person to sin again.

-The Prophet’s approach, by contrast, inspires virtue.
-When reminded of Abdullah’s frequent drunkenness, he boasted of that man’s possessing the greatest virtue of loving Allah and His Messenger.
+The Prophet’s approach inspires virtue.
+When reminded of Abdullah’s frequent drunkenness, the Prophet boasted him possessing the greatest virtue of loving Allah and His Messenger.

 Finally, Abdullah had done something that was clearly wrong.
 There can be no doubt that Abdullah committed a sin.
 Imbibing intoxicants is a major sin, and the Prophet (peace be upon him) had often cursed wine.

-This should give us pause, when we consider how harshly we sometimes behave in our disagreements with others whose transgressions are far less serious or certain than Abdullah’s were.
+This should give us pause, when we consider how harshly we sometimes behave in our disagreements with others whose transgressions are far less serious or certain.
 Sometimes, it is merely our opinion that someone has done something wrong and the matter is really open to other points of view, but we still have no hesitations about railing against our opponents with everything in our verbal arsenal.

-How far this is from the example set by the Prophet (peace be upon him), who when faced with a person committing an obvious sin, still found it better to speak good about that person.
+How far this is from the example of the Prophet with a person committing an obvious sin, yet still found it better to speak good about that person.
 He still kept up his good relationship with that person, despite his shortcomings.

-The Prophet’s conduct with Abdullah is an excellent example for us, full of valuable lessons regarding not only how we should treat one another, but how society can foster social bonds that are strong, wholesome, and nurturing, bonds which can serve to dissuade people from falling into sin.
+The conduct of the Prophet with Abdullah is an excellent example for us.
+It’s full of valuable lessons regarding not only how we should treat one another, but how society can foster social bonds that are strong, wholesome, and nurturing, bonds which can serve to dissuade people from falling into sin.